classner/pymp/README.md

 that their stack-traces are lost, unfortunately.
 For easy debugging, use the ``pymp.Parallel(..., if_=False)`` flag to temporarily disable parallelism.

+### Conditional parallelism

+As mentioned in the preceding paragraph, parallel execution can be disabled regardless of other setting by passing ``if_=False`` to the parallel region constructor.

 ### Reductions

 There is no method for reductions implemented explicitly and on purpose for